-The question: How much will this cost me?
-We get it.
-Talking about money makes people uncomfortable.
-It’s an anxiety that doesn’t seem to really go away.
-Outlining your price from the very beginning is critical, and it’s important to assume that a potential client has NOT read through pricing options with a fine-toothed comb.
-If you’ve ever had a client ask “What does the session fee include?” or “How many photos will I get?”, you are missing a prime opportunity to educate your clients.
+You understand that talking about money makes you uncomfortable.
+It’s an anxiety that doesn’t easily go away.
+To overcome this, it’s critical to outline your price from the very beginning.
+Don’t assume that potential clients have thoroughly reviewed pricing options.
+If clients ever ask, “What does the session fee include?” or “How many photos will I get?”, consider it a prime opportunity to educate them.

 Matching.
 White.
 Shirts.
-Oh please…no. There’s nothing worse than showing up to a session and finding your clients in matching outfits.
-You’re the expert and you know what photographs well.
-We know what kind of outfits will make them look best, what might look best at their session site and some tips on how best to make colors and patterns work.
-If your clients show up in hard-to-photograph outfits, it’s something that can be easily avoided by educating them on the front end.
+Oh, please…no. There’s nothing worse than arriving at a session only to find your clients in matching outfits.
+As the expert, you know what photographs well and what kind of outfits will make them look their best.
+Provide guidance on what might work best at their session site and offer tips on colors and patterns.
+By educating them upfront, you can easily avoid situations where clients show up in outfits that are challenging to photograph.

 Create a “what to wear” document specific to each type of session and share it with your clients.
 This not only positions you as an expert but also helps establish trust.
 Provide a list of best practices to boost your clients’ confidence and readiness.
 Attaching this document to a confirmation email, which is automatically sent after clients confirm their session, will set them up for success and earn their gratitude.

 This is the last client question any photographer wants to receive.
 Clients often lack understanding of the processing and editing involved, leading to confusion about the timeline for receiving their photos.
 Avoid this client frustration by taking several opportunities to communicate the entire process.